 For many of us, sports like swimming and tennis are a hallmark of the summertime.
 Even though many scheduled team sporting events have been put on hold, a few laps in a private pool or a few turns on the tennis court with a friend are still perfect ways to spend a warm, sunny day.
-Unfortunately, sustaining an injury to the shoulder while at play -- particularly a rotator cuff injury, one of the most common types of shoulder injuries -- can grind the summer fun to a halt.
+But an injured shoulder, especially a rotator cuff tear, can quickly put a stop to the fun.

-At Barrington Orthopedic Specialists, we want our patients to know when they need medical attention so they can get back in the game as quickly as possible.
+At , we want our patients to know when they need medical attention to get back in the game as quickly as possible.
 If you’re experiencing shoulder pain after being active, here are a few ways you can identify a rotator cuff injury: